Size ranking: 21st

 The she-goat and kids

 Auriga contains the sixth-brightest star in the sky, known as Capella, a Roman name meaning ‘she-goat’; the Greeks called it Αἲξ (Aix), meaning the same.
 It lies 43 light years away.
 Ptolemy in the Almagest described this star as being on the charioteer’s left shoulder, but all major star atlases, including those of Bayer, Flamsteed, and Bode (above), have shown it in the body of the goat.
 According to Aratus it represented the goat Amaltheia, who suckled the infant Zeus on the island of Crete and was placed in the sky as a mark of gratitude, along with the two kids she bore at the same time.
+The Arabic name for Capella, al-‘Ayyūq, may arise from an attempt to transliterate the Greek.
+On Bode’s chart, above, it is given the alternative name Alhajoth, presumably a heavily corrupted version of the Arabic.

 An alternative story is that Amaltheia was not the goat itself but the nymph who owned the goat.
 Eratosthenes says that the goat was so ugly that it terrified the Titans who ruled the Earth at that time.
 When Zeus grew up he challenged the Titans for supremacy.
 Following the advice of an oracle he skinned the goat and made a cloak from its impenetrable hide, the back of which resembled the head of a Gorgon.
 This horrible-looking goatskin formed the so-called aegis of Zeus (the word aegis actually means ‘goatskin’).
 The aegis protected Zeus and scared his enemies, a particular advantage in his fight against the Titans.
 Afterwards Zeus covered the bones of the goat in a normal-looking skin and transformed it into the star Capella.